-I recently asked my lovely Twitter followers to tell me their favourite supportive accounts or charities, to create a positive thread of places to go when people need support or advice.
+I recently asked my Twitter followers to tell me their favourite supportive accounts or charities, to create a positive thread of places to go when you need support or advice.

-This gave me an idea for a blog post, curating these fantastic charity accounts to create a list of fantastic places people who are struggling can find the resources or help they need this Autumn.
+This gave me an idea for a blog post, curating 8 of these fantastic charity accounts to create a list of places you can visit to support a growing charity or find help.

 Wednesday’s Child is a charity that provides essential eating disorder support, including coaching and education in schools to help young people understand the support they need.